PatrickAttankurugu/PatrickAttankurugu/README.md

 </div>

-## Executive Summary
+## About
-Senior AI/ML & Backend Engineer with expertise in building sophisticated intelligent systems and security-focused platforms.
-Currently leading AI development at Agregar Tech, specializing in identity verification and fraud detection systems.
-Strong background in deep learning, computer vision, and secure backend architectures.
-Passionate about leveraging cutting-edge AI technology to solve complex security and verification challenges.
+I lead AI development at Agregar Technologies-a Regulatory Technology company where we build intelligent application for identity verification, background checks, risk mitigation and fraud prevention.
+I have background in deep learning, computer vision, and AI agents.
+Passionate about leveraging state-of-the-art AI technology to mitigate risk and prevent fraudulent transactions.

 ## Professional Experience
 - **Senior AI/ML & Backend Engineer** at [Agregar Tech](https://agregartech.com/)